djndl1/CSNotes/corejava1.md

 ## Object Wrappers and Autoboxing

-All primitive types have class counterparts: `integer`, `Long`, `Float`, `Double`, `Short`, `Byte`, `Character` and `Boolean`, inheriting `Number`.
+All primitive types have class counterparts: `Integer`, `Long`, `Float`, `Double`, `Short`, `Byte`, `Character` and `Boolean`, inheriting `Number`.
 Primitive wrappers are all immutable and `final`.
 It is used when a primitive cannot be used in a generic collection class.
 Wrapping and unboxing take place automatically between primitive types and wrappers, done by the compiler.
 Wrappers also have some static related methods.

 ## Methods with varargs